lci108/Brick-Game-Refactor-Java/README.md

 ### 2. Ball Penetrating Multiple Blocks

-**Issue:** The ball occasionally penetrated multiple blocks when hitting from certain angles, even after modifying the collision detection logic.
+**Issue:** The ball penetrated multiple blocks when hitting from certain angles, even after modifying the collision detection logic.

 **Solution:** The `checkHitToBlock()` logic was revamped to provide more accurate collision checks.
 Additionally, a new variable, `ballRadius`, was introduced to define the ball's size more precisely.
 However, occasional penetration may still occur, revealing the complexity of handling collisions at steep angles.

 Addressing these challenges involved a combination of code modifications, introducing flags, and enhancing collision detection logic.
 While these solutions alleviate the immediate issues, they also highlight areas for potential future refinement and optimization.
 Ongoing efforts will be directed towards a more thorough understanding of the root causes behind these unexpected behaviors.
+### 3. Moving Impenetrable Block Collision
+- **Issue:** The `checkHitToBlock()` method has inconsistent return values, causing the ball to deflect incorrectly when hitting the bottom of a moving impenetrable block.
+  - **No solution yet** The collision problem specifically occurs with the moving impenetrable block.
+It is hypothesized that the issue is related to the block's movement and the returning of previous `x` and `y` coordinates, leading to a lack of synchronization in collision detection.